typeplate/typeplate.github.io/README.md

 ##About
 Frameworks make decisions for you about how to organize, structure and design a site.
 Pattern libraries don't separate styling and markup, making them tough to use in a truly modular fashion.
 We weren't satisfied, so we made a thing that doesn’t do that.
-**TypePlate** is a "typographic starter kit".
+**Typeplate** is a "typographic starter kit".
 We don’t make aesthetic design choices, but define **proper markup with extensible styling** for common typographic patterns.
 A stripped-down Sass library concerned with the appropriate technical implementation of design patterns—not how they look.

 ##Contributing Guidelines
 ###&sect; Pull Requests